Hiroshima

 Akutagawa: Orpheus in Hiroshima (TV opera version)

-This work by Kohjiba Tomiko has been released on CD and performed under the baton of Seiji Ozawa and others, but I am unable to find a YouTube version … although this informative programme from the European Union Youth Orchestra tells of the performance in 1985.
+This work by Kohjiba Tomiko (along with Sept profils non érodés – pour piano et orchestre – which is also about the bombing) has been released on CD and performed under the baton of Seiji Ozawa and others.
+I am unable to find a YouTube version (although I possess the CD …) and this informative programme from the European Union Youth Orchestra tells of the performance in 1985.

 A major orchestral work (1989 / rev. 2001) by a native of Hiroshima.